 Until about a year ago, when I heard someone mention beets, I immediately began thinking of pickled beets.
 For some, that is a good thing.
 For me, I wanted to break out in hives.
 I HATE PICKLED BEETS and all that goes along with it!!
 Yuck!
-At some point though, I saw or read about people roasting beets and how good they were.
+At some point though, I saw or read about people roasting beets and how good they were (and how good they are for you!).
 Well, I’m pretty darn open-minded when it comes to eating different foods, so I decided to try them.
 Wow!
 What a difference a cooking method can make.
 Seriously, these roasted beets with goat cheese are the bomb and they are so ‘sophisticated’ (said with a slight English accent and my nose turned up).

 Level of Difficulty: Easy